opencharles/charles-rest/README.md

     1) The EJB jar is to be deployed alone in a single server
     2) The ``.war`` can be deployed in multple nodes

-You will need to set the following system properties.
-Pay a lot of attention while configuring these, since everything relies on them.
+You will need to set the following system properties. **Pay a lot of attention while configuring these, since everything relies on them**.

-a) For the EJB notifications checker:
+## EJB notifications checker sys props
 <table>
   <tr>
     <th>Name</th><th>Value</th><th>Description</th>